If you're wondering what to do about your superannuation at the moment, you're not alone.

-If you're close to retirement, you could reconsider your investment mix and move your super (or at least part of it) away from shares and into more defensive assets.
+If you're close to retirement

+You could reconsider your investment mix and move your super (or at least part of it) away from shares and into more defensive assets.
 Parker said older Australians still need to have some exposure to shares, but not as much as younger members.

 "For older members, it's important to remember that we all hope to live a long time, and in order for our wealth to last as long as possible, we need to maintain some exposure to growth assets such as shares.
 However, it's generally not a good idea to have excessive exposure to shares – a sharp downturn just prior or just after retirement can do significant damage to retirement plans," he said.

-"For those members who feel they may be over exposed to shares and are very worried about the impact of this downturn on their retirement, they may need to consider moving to a more conservative strategy.
+"For those members who feel they may be over exposed to shares and are very worried about the impact of a market downturn on their retirement, they may need to consider moving to a more conservative strategy.
 However, there are two key things to remember.
-Moving to a more conservative strategy now, after markets have declined, locks in a loss of capital.
+Moving to a more conservative strategy after markets have already declined, locks in a loss of capital.
 And a more conservative strategy by its nature delivers lower long-term returns, and is not likely to capture the full benefit when share markets eventually (and inevitably) recover," said Parker.

 Mohankumar at Chant West agrees, saying: "Members need to remember that superannuation is a long-term investment.
 There will be good times and some bad times.
 To most people, we would say remain patient and don't panic.
 We would caution members that attempting to time the market is a risky proposition."